Speeding tickets in Iceland!!

 If you are not stopped by the police, but get caught in their radar or get your photo taken by the police cameras you will get the fine sent home.
 If you pay the fine within 30 days you get a 25% discount.
 The Icelandic word for the police cameras on the roads is "löggæslumyndavélar".

 Note that the Blönduós-police is especially vigilant.
-So if you see this car (photo added) chasing you you might be in for some trouble.
+So if you see the Blönduós police chasing you you might be in for some trouble.
+On my first photo we were stuck behind the Blönduós police and had to drive 90 km/h, as as everybody in Iceland knows then nobody overtakes the Blönduós police.

 Dangerous waves by Dyrhólaey and Reynisfjara.